babarrett/g80-9009/making-cables.md

 7       Sun mouse TX/RX 4
 ```

-TODO: Likely: You may be able to use more pins for another, third, computer connection.
+TODO: Likely: You may be able to use more pins for another, third, computer
+connection.
 Uses a PS/s keyboard connector.
+I thought this would work for
+**Generic-Workstation**, but it didn't.
+Needs more research and testing, perhaps
+some logic analyzer work.

 ```
 DB-9F   Signal name     PS/2 male
 ----    -----------     ---------
-4       Data or clock   1       Wkst-Generic
+4       +Keyboard Data  1       Wkst-Generic
-5       Data or clock   5       Wkst-Generic
+5       Clock           5       Wkst-Generic
+6       +5V             4
 ```

 TODO: Test: May be able to use more pins for a mouse connection, but really why
 bother?

-I have tried the first cable, the Desk PC to PS/2.
-That works fine.
-I am about to try this one, which should allow both Desk PC and Wkst
-modes to transmit key strokes.
-I hope.

-To be wired like this: